 On 13 April 2023, the Pensions Regulator confirmed that it has authorised the UK’s first collective defined contribution scheme, the Royal Mail Collective Pension Plan.
 The legislative framework for Collective Defined Contribution (CDC) schemes was introduced under the Pension Schemes Act 2021.
 Schemes need to meet six ‘stringent’ criteria before they will be authorised including a fitness and proper test, having a sound scheme design and financial sustainability and satisfying certain member communication requirements.
 They are authorised and supervised by the Regulator.

-Although only connected employers are presently permitted to set up CDC schemes, the Government intends to expand the CDC framework to schemes with non-associated multi-employers and master trusts (see our in-depth insight).
+Although only connected employers are presently permitted to set up CDC schemes, the Government intends to expand the CDC framework to schemes with non-associated multi-employers and master trusts (see our insight).

 HMRC updated scheme administrator guidance on tax changes

-HMRC updated its pension scheme administration guidance on 6 April 2023 to take account of the Spring Budget tax changes (see our in-depth insight and our follow-on update).
+HMRC updated its pension scheme administration guidance on 6 April 2023 to take account of the Spring Budget tax changes (see our insight and our follow-on update).

 In addition, following concerns raised by the Lifetime Allowance (LTA) working group, HMRC has confirmed that it will continue with the deceased member’s legal personal representative (LPR) being responsible for dealing with HMRC in respect of any tax due on DB lump sum death benefits and uncrystallised funds lump sum death benefits.
 This is instead of having scheme administrators take over responsibility for determining tax due as HMRC recently indicated would happen.